sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

                  └─────────────────────────────────────┘
 ```
 - Steps
-    1. Start a background thread on the DUT to ping VM0 `sudo ping VM0_ipv4_address -w 60 -i 0.1` to simulate continuous traffic.
-    2. Record the SAK in APP DB.
+    1. Record the SAK in APP DB.
-    3. Update the next_pn of egress SA to `threshold - 100`.
+    2. Update the next_pn of egress SA to `threshold - 100`.
-    4. Sleep for 30 seconds.
+    3. Ping VM0 `sudo ping VM0_ipv4_address -c 200 -i 0.1` to simulate continuous traffic.
-    5. Check whether the SAK was changed.
+    4. Check whether the SAK was changed.
 If no, sleep 6 seconds and check again until waiting more 10 times(60 seconds) and this test fail.
 If yes, this test pass.
-    6. The background thread shouldn't obverse any packet loss.
+    5. Expect no packet loss on the ping result.

 - Periodic Rekey, this testcase is only available if the field *rekey_period* in configuration is more than 0.
+    1. Record the SAK in APP DB.
-    1. Start a background thread on the DUT to ping VM0 `sudo ping VM0_ipv4_address -w 60 -i 0.1` to simulate continuous traffic.
+    2. Ping VM0 `sudo ping VM0_ipv4_address -w 120 -q -i 0.1` to simulate continuous traffic.
-    2. Record the SAK in APP DB.
-    3. Sleep for 30 seconds.
-    4. Check whether the SAK was changed.
-If no, sleep 6 seconds and check again until waiting more 10 times(60 seconds) and this test fail.
-If yes, this test pass.
+    3. Check whether the SAK was changed.
-    5. The background thread shouldn't obverse any packet loss.
+    4. Expect no packet loss on the ping result.

 #### MACsec Key rotation, Primary/Fallback CAK
    TODO